YuriyNasretdinov/yuriynasretdinov.github.io/README.md

 1. See tables list, filter it
 2. See table size on disk and estimated number of rows
-3. See table content with filters and sorting
+3. See table contents with filters and sorting
 4. Execute read-only queries in SQL editor

 That's it!
+It is not meant to be a full-fledged replacement for tabix, for example.

 # License